-At the faculty member's discretion, students may be allowed to rewrite papers or retest for higher grades.
-Make-up work and retakes of quizzes may be provided at the faculty member's discretion.
+At the instructor's discretion, students may be allowed to rewrite papers or retest for higher grades.

 The EPCC Writing Centers: Students are encouraged to visit EPCC Writing Centers for writing assistance throughout the semester.
 The centers' goal is to help students grow and improve as writers during any stage of the writing process.
 Tutors work one-on-one with students to provide guidance, feedback, and help students find their voice through the written word.
 For more information about writing tutoring services and resources at all campuses, visit: www.epcc.edu/Services/WritingCenter